dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## GPU

 The best GPUs for DCS World are high-end Nvidia and AMD GPUs.
-Intel GPUs are accepted for 1080p at lower settings.
+Intel GPUs are acceptable for 1080p at lower settings.

 Since DCS uses an older graphics engine, high amounts of VRAM is more important than ray tracing performance.
 12-16GB+ of VRAM is ideal.